💰 Financial CalculatorsFree · No signup

 Tips & Best Practices

-• Always check the minimum viable payment before setting a repayment target: for a $30,000 loan at 12% APR, the minimum monthly interest is $300.
-Any payment at or below $300/month means the balance grows — never shrinks.
-The calculator flags this automatically.
+• Always check the minimum viable payment before setting a repayment target.
+For a $30,000 loan at 12% APR, the minimum monthly interest charge is $300.
+Any payment at or below $300 per month means the balance grows, never shrinks.
+The calculator flags this condition automatically and prevents you from setting an unworkable payment target.

-• Rounding up your payment to the next hundred dollars is an underrated strategy: on a $15,000 auto loan at 6.5%, rounding from $293 to $300/month saves 3 months and $190 in interest with minimal budget impact.
+• Rounding your payment up to the next hundred dollars is one of the most underrated debt repayment strategies.
+On a $15,000 car loan at 6.5%, rounding from $293 to $300 per month saves three months and approximately $190 in interest at virtually zero additional monthly cost.
+The small extra amount reduces principal faster from the first payment.

-• Bi-weekly payment strategy for simple interest loans: paying half your monthly payment every two weeks results in 26 half-payments (13 full monthly equivalents) per year.
-On a $25,000 personal loan at 8%, this strategy saves approximately 10 months.
+• A bi-weekly payment strategy for simple interest loans is highly effective: paying exactly half your monthly payment every two weeks results in 26 half-payments per year, equivalent to 13 full monthly payments instead of 12.
+On a $25,000 personal loan at 8%, this strategy alone can shave nearly 10 months from the loan term without any increase in total monthly outlay.

 Who Uses This Calculator